 3 HONEY (Mariah Carey)

 Just when you thought Mariah Carey was becoming predictable and boring.
 The year since her last single release has clearly not been wasted by one of the best-selling artists of the decade.
 Steering away from saccharine ballads and the pop-soul that normally characterises her recordings she has instead turned almost totally into a dance diva.
 Part of the responsibility for this harder-edged sound must lie with producer Sean 'Puffy' Coombs aka Puff Daddy and also alleged paramour of Ms Carey.
 Whether this style of music is one that will suit her in the long term remains to be seen.
+[In fact, this was a more significant moment than anyone truly realised, the point at which hip-hop collided with R&B once and for all.
+Although this was largely down to the Bad Boy remixed version featuring Mase and The Lox.
+Which was technically Track 2 on the CD single].
 For the moment the hit singles just keep on coming.
 Honey matches the peak of her last hit Always Be My Baby and becomes her 12th consecutive Top 10 hit, a run which stretches back to I'll Be There in June 1992 and which puts her level with The Shadows, Slade and Take That in the all-time records.
 Indeed of all currently active acts, her run is by far the longest but Madonna's record of 32 straight Top 10 hits remains some way off.

 4 I KNOW WHERE IT'S AT (All Saints)